PawseySC/container-workflows/_episodes/03-sharing-files.md

 ### Matching user permissions with the host ###

 So far we have seen that files created by the container belong to the root user.
 This can be annoying, in that the host user might then have limitations in editing/deleting those files.
-Docker has an option, `-u`, to alter the user and group ID in the running container.
+Docker has an option, `-u` or `--user`, to alter the user and group ID in the running container.
 It can be used in conjunction with the linux command `id` to pass the host IDs directly to the container.
 For instance:

 ```
 > docker run -v `pwd`:/data -w /data -u `id -u`:`id -g` ubuntu touch container3